linuxmint/xreader/help/C/xreader.md

 Display area
 :   The display area displays the document.

-In atril, you can perform the same action in several ways.
+In xreader, you can perform the same action in several ways.
 For example, you can open a document in the following ways:

   -------------------------------------------------------------------------